Photo credit: Roger W. Winstead

 Collards and cabbages from farms in Warren County are finding their way back into nearby school cafeterias, thanks to Working Landscape’s Chopped Produce Initiative.
-The initiative purchases greens from three local farmers, chops them in their certified processing facility and delivers them to customers’ cafeterias.
+The initiative purchases greens from three local farmers; chops the greens in their certified processing facility and then delivers them to customers’ cafeterias.

 New Infrastructure for a Local Food System